minio/docs/source/reference/minio-mc/mc-rm.rst

    specifies the root (all buckets) on the MinIO deployment.

-   When combined with :mc-cmd:`~mc rm --versions`, this flag directs :mc-cmd:`mc rm` to permanently remove all objects *and* versions from the ``ALIAS`` target.
+   When combined with :mc-cmd:`~mc rm --versions`, this flag directs :mc:`mc rm` to permanently remove all objects *and* versions from the ``ALIAS`` target.

    Consider first running the command with the :mc-cmd:`~mc rm --fake` to